GetStream/vg/README.md

 ##### Relative packages in commands

 The first set of issues happen when using relative reference to packages in commands.
+Some examples of this are:

+- `go list ./...` will return weirdly formatted paths, such as `_/home/stream/go/src/github.com/GetStream/vg`.
+- `go test ./...`, might cause an `init` function to be executed twice.
+- `go build ./...` won't work when an `internal` package is present in the directory.
+Here you can expect an error saying `use of internal package not allowed`.

-For instance `go list ./...` will return weirdly formatted paths, such as `_/home/stream/go/src/github.com/GetStream/vg`.
-Also, running `go test ./...`, might cause an `init` function to be executed twice.
-This can all easily be worked around by using absolute package paths for these commands.
+Luckily, this can all easily be worked around by using absolute package paths for these commands.
 So for the `vg` repo you would use the following alternatives:

 ```bash